entando/entando-docs/vuepress/docs/v7.0/docs/README.md

 |  | [Digital Assets](../../tutorials/compose/digital-assets-tutorial.md) |

 ## Consume Applications
 In the development lifecycle of an application, Consume is the execution stage where users interact with the app.
-On Entando, the modular design of the components and services means they can be scaled individually, or as a whole, according to those interactions.
+On Entando, the modular design of components and services means they can be scaled individually, or as a whole, according to those interactions.
 Likewise, content can be updated, engine rules adapted, and upgrades made seamlessly.
 As a result, the development cycle is a continuous process with minimal disruptions and faster time to market.

 | Documentation | Tutorials        |
 | :------------ | :-------- |